juanmarc/getting-cleaning-data-project/codeBook.md

 ## Features Contained in tidyData.txt

-For our dataset, only a the following subset of features are included:
+For our dataset, only the following subset of features are included:

 * `tBodyAcc-mean()-X`
 * `tBodyAcc-mean()-Y`